Guides

 code

-Short locale code used in URLs and data (e.g. "en", "pl")
+Short code used in URLs and i18n values ("en", "pl")

 name

-Display name in the default language
+Display name in your project's default language

 nativeName

-Display name in the locale's own language
+Display name in the locale's own language (shown in the switcher)

 langTag